 If you are lucky enough to have trusted friends handy, turn to them for comfort.
 This works wonders.
 But, be ware the exposure of your vulnerability to unworthy acquaintances.
 I think that speaks for itself and no further explanation is necessary.

 However, it is a scientific fact that the human brain does not develop without the presence of another human brain.
 A hug from an friend or family member is sometimes just what you need to get back on track.

 Next time panic creates anxiety in your life, use these quick tips to ease your panic and get back on track.
-Then, your intuition will flow freely without distraction yet again.
+Then, let your intuition will flow freely without distraction.
 Peace and love!